-The Lloyd Hotel & Cultural Embassy will host the incredible MONO JAPAN event from 5-7 February 2016.
-This event features acclaimed Japanese craft, design and workmanship by traditional practitioners and a new generation of creators.
-Exhibitions and workshops are open to the public and will include pottery, washi (paper), textile, clothing, furniture, teas and sakes in show rooms set up especially for MONO JAPAN in the Lloyd's iconic rooms.
+The Lloyd Hotel & Cultural Embassy hosted the incredible MONO JAPAN event from 3-6 February 2017.
+This event featured acclaimed Japanese craft, design and craft by traditional practitioners and a new generation of creators.
+Exhibitions and workshops were open to the public and included pottery, washi (paper), textile, clothing, furniture, teas and sakes in show rooms set up especially for MONO JAPAN in the Lloyd's iconic rooms.

 The One Minutes publishes a series of One Minute films every month.
 The series screen at the TV set in all hotel rooms at Lloyd Hotel & Cultural Embassy.

 One Minutes are videos of exactly one minute.
 Each month a guest artist is invited to conceive and curate a series.

 The One Minutes started in 1998 as an experiment at Sandberg Instituut in Amsterdam and grew into a worldwide platform.
 The archive contains over 10.000 films from makers of over 120 different nationalities.
 The Netherlands Institute for Sound and Vision has adopted the archive into their collection.

 In 2002, The One Minutes Jr. was initiated.
 In collaboration with Unicef they organise workshops for youngsters all over the world.